Ensemble transport smoothing. Part I: Unified framework: Transport, sparsity, and conditional sampling

 The most effective way to minimize each objective in Equation~\ref{eq:objective_function} over a set of candidate maps $S_k \in \mathcal{S}_k$ depends very much on the map parameterization, i.e., the choice of spaces $(\mathcal{S}_k)_{k=1}^K$.
 In general, the objective $\widehat{\mathcal{J}}_k$ is a convex function of the map $S_k$.
 Nonlinear parameterizations of $S_k$, introduced to ensure monotonicity in general settings, typically break this convexity, but certain attractive properties of the optimization problem might remain; for details, see \citet{Baptista2020OnMaps}.
 More restrictive/specific parameterizations of nonlinear functions $S_k$, including linear parameterizations of such functions, can enable efficient and often closed-form optimization solutions; see \citet[Appendix A]{Spantini2022CouplingFiltering}.
 We will return to these issues in the companion paper \citet{Ramgraber2022underUpdatesb}, where we employ nonlinear transport maps $S_k$.
 In the numerical experiments of the present paper, we restrict our attention to affine transport maps; that is, we choose the spaces $\mathcal{S}_k$ to consist only of affine functions on $\mathbb{R}^k$.
 In this setting, a minimizer of each objective in Equation~\ref{eq:objective_function} can be written in closed form, as we shall describe in Section~\ref{subsec:linear_maps}.

 Sparsity of the KR map also has implications on the solution of the optimization problem above.
 In particular, if the conditional independence structure of the target distribution $p$ guarantees that certain component functions $S_k$ of the map do not depend on certain input variables (e.g., some subset of $\w_{<k}$), this sparsity can be imposed on the optimization problem by simplifying the chosen approximation space $\mathcal{S}_k$.
 In other words, we need not search over functions that have superfluous variable dependence.
 Doing so can mitigate the curse of dimensionality and vastly reduce the variance of the estimated maps $\widehat{S}_k$; see \citet{Morrison2017BeyondSetting}.
-Imposing such sparsity is also an important way of regularizing the map learning problem and achieving localization \citep{Spantini2022CouplingFiltering}; we revisit this topic below and in \citet{Ramgraber2022underUpdatesb}.
+Note that the complexity of representing or storing a dense linear map with $K$ components scales as $\mathcal{O}(K^2)$, while for a separable parameterization of a nonlinear map (see Section 3.3.2 of \citet{Ramgraber2022underUpdatesb}) this becomes $\mathcal{O}(MK^2)$, where $M$ represents the maximum polynomial degree or a similar notion of basis size.
+On the other hand, a suitably sparse map may scale linearly with the dimension $K$, i.e., as $\mathcal{O}(MKD)$, if each map component $S_{k}$ depends at most on $D$ neighbors of $x_k$.
+Imposing such sparsity is also an important way of regularizing the map learning problem and achieving localization \citep{Spantini2022CouplingFiltering}; we will revisit this topic below and in \citet{Ramgraber2022underUpdatesb}.